Symbolism of Egg (Andam) in Hinduism

 In Hinduism the egg symbolizes the source of life and the entire creation.
 The word anda (egg) is also used to denote sperm sac, reproductive organ, source of reproductive power, Brahma and Shiva.
 All living beings are also classified into three groups depending upon how they are born: those born from the germination of seeds, those born from eggs and those born from the womb.
-Vedic people were aware that beings were born from the womb because of the release of the semen into the female reproductive organ.
-The soul resided in the semen sac before it entered the womb through the semen.
+Vedic people were aware that beings were born from the womb because of the release of the male seed into the female reproductive organ.
+The soul resided in the male sac before it entered the womb through the seminal fluid.
 Their union resulted in the formation of embryo (bhruna) or embryonic body (pinda).

 According to the Chandogya Upanishad (3:19) in the beginning there was nothing.
 Then the primal egg (andam) manifested.
 It remained dormant for a year.
 Then it broke open into silver and golden shells.
 The silver part became the earth, the golden part became the heaven.
 The space between the two became the mid-region.
 Its outer skin became the mountains, and the vacuous material became the mist with the clouds.
 Its veins turned into rivers and the embryonic fluid) into oceans.
 The yolk or the yellow part became.